-for some fixed function $f_t$ depending only on $\mathcal{A}$ (here we take $r_i = 0$ when $i \leq 0$); in other words, the output at time $t$ depends only on $t$ and the rewards from the past $M$ rounds.
-If furthermore we have that $f_t$ is independent of $t$, we say that $\mathcal{A}$ is \emph{strongly $M$-history-restricted}. \end{definition}
+for some fixed function $f_t$ depending only on $\mathcal{A}$ (here we take $r_i = 0$ when $i \leq 0$); in other words, the output at time $t$ depends only on $t$ and the rewards from the past $M$ rounds (the \emph{history window}).
+If furthermore we have that $f_t$ is independent of $t$, we say that $\mathcal{A}$ is a \emph{stationary $M$-bounded-recall} algorithm. \end{definition}